-The way a finish ages has everything to do with the way it is anchored to the wood.
+Sealing and priming a surface prior to applying the final finish affects how it ages, and how it ages has everything to do with the way the finish is anchored to the wood.
 Sealers and primers are often taken for granted; we simply read the can and follow directions.
 There are so many reasons for using a sealer and many methods for applying them.
 Let’s look at what we learned while sealing Sparks, the electric launch I built.
 Continue reading →

 After three years of painstaking work and many interruptions, Ted Moores of Bear Mountain Boats completed the Bear Mountain 30 Hybrid Electric Launch Sparks on June 22, 2010.
 The boat is unlike any he had built before.

 Sparks is designed for low-speed cruising while using the least amount of fossil fuel possible.
 It normally runs on batteries charged by solar panels and shore power.
 When necessary, a diesel generator powers its electric motor and charges its batteries.Continue reading →

 In this strip planking series, we will take a look at how we have used WEST SYSTEM® Epoxy to utilize less than ideal wood and look at ways of building boats with wood that will be low maintenance and age gracefully.
 Since working safely with epoxy has allowed me to have a long career using it, you will hear a lot about safety.
 Continue reading →

 Ted Moores and his company, Bear Mountain Boats, build wood epoxy strip plank canoes, manufacture kits, and publish books on building strip plank canoes and kayaks.
 This method of construction provides a very light yet stiff structure and also enables the hull shape to have compound curves.
 Moores has 30 years of experience and his designs have logged many safe miles.
 He understands the forces boats are subjected to when paddled on the water and during transportation.
 Continue reading →